dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 > * Migrate `RouteData.Values` to `HttpRequest.RouteValues`.
 > * Migrate `RouteData.DataTokens` to retrieve [IDataTokensMetadata](xref:Microsoft.AspNetCore.Routing.IDataTokensMetadata) from the endpoint metadata.

 URL matching operates in a configurable set of phases.
-In each phase the output is a set of matches, which can be narrowed down further by the next phase.
-The routing implementation does not guarantee a processing order for matching endpoints, **all** possible matches are processed at once.
+In each phase, the output is a set of matches.
+The set of matches can be narrowed down further by the next phase.
+The routing implementation does not guarantee a processing order for matching endpoints. **All** possible matches are processed at once.
 The URL matching phases occur in the following order.
 ASP.NET Core:

-1. Processes the URL path against the set of endpoints and their route templates, and collects **all** of the matches.
+1. Processes the URL path against the set of endpoints and their route templates, collecting **all** of the matches.
 1. Takes the preceding list and removes matches that fail with route constraints applied.
 1. Takes the preceding list and removes matches that fail the set of [MatcherPolicy](xref:Microsoft.AspNetCore.Routing.MatcherPolicy) instances.
-1. Uses the [EndpointSelector](xref:Microsoft.AspNetCore.Routing.Matching.EndpointSelector) get to make a final decision from the preceding list.
+1. Uses the [EndpointSelector](xref:Microsoft.AspNetCore.Routing.Matching.EndpointSelector) to make a final decision from the preceding list.

 The list of endpoints is prioritized according to:

 * The [RouteEndpoint.Order](xref:Microsoft.AspNetCore.Routing.RouteEndpoint.Order*), which is configurable in [attribute routes](xref:mvc/controllers/routing#ar).
 * The [route template precedence](#rtp), which is computed based on the route template in [conventional routes](xref:mvc/controllers/routing#cr).

 All matching endpoints are processed in each phase until the <xref:Microsoft.AspNetCore.Routing.Matching.EndpointSelector> is reached.
 The `EndpointSelector` is the final phase.
-The `EndpointSelector` chooses the highest priority endpoint from the matches as the best match.
+It chooses the highest priority endpoint from the matches as the best match.
 If there are other matches with the same priority as the best match, an ambiguous match exception is thrown.

-The route precedence is computed based on a **more specific** route template is higher priority.
+The route precedence is computed based on a **more specific** route template being given a higher priority.
 For example, consider the templates `/hello` and `/{message}`:

 * Both match the URL path `/hello`.
 * `/hello`  is more specific and therefore higher priority.